-As a junior exploration company PepinNini does not have an internal audit function.
+As a junior mineral exploration company, Power Minerals does not have an internal audit function.
 The Audit Committee, working with management, has responsibility for evaluating and continually improving the effectiveness of the Company's risk management and internal control processes.

 The Board through the Audit Committee, is responsible for ensuring there are adequate policies in relation to risk management, compliance and internal control systems.
-These policies are available on the Company's website.
 In summary, the company policies are designed to ensure strategic, operational, legal, reputational and financial risks are identified, assessed effectively and efficiently managed and monitored to enable achievement of the Group's business objectives.